What is crusted scabies?

 What is the outcome for crusted scabies?

 Treatment will cure crusted scabies.
-However, patients with crusted scabies, due to their immune status and living conditions, are at risk of reinfestation.
+However, patients with crusted scabies are at risk of reinfestation due to their immune status and living conditions.
 Education and regular follow-up are essential.

-Mortality is significantly higher in elderly patients with crusted scabies in comparison with patients that have regular scabies.
+Mortality is significantly higher in older patients with crusted scabies in comparison with patients that have regular scabies.
 Disease-related mortality is attributed to sepsis.